Heythere-stack/Heythere-stack.github.io/_posts/2021-05-09-ChocolateFactory.md

 # Gobuster

-On web page you can see the login page
+We can see the login page

 <img src="/assets/img/chocolatefactory_img/login_page.jpg">